rrd108/vue-bake/README.md

 - `ModelName`: Specify the name of the model for which you want to generate components.
 For example, if you want to bake components for the `Posts` model, replace `ModelName` with `Posts`.

 - `-l` or `--lang`: (Optional) Specify the language for the generated components.
-By default, it is set to `js`.
+By default, it is set to `js` (JavaScript).
 However, you can choose `ts` for TypeScript.
 For instance, use `-l ts` to generate components using TypeScript.

 - `-p` or `--path`: (Optional) Provide the path where the output file should be saved.
 The path should be relative to the `src` directory.
 For example, `-p ../frontend/src/components` specifies that the generated components should be saved in the `src/components` directory of the `frontend` folder.